bjcoombs/java-employee-challenge/README.md

 ## Production Considerations

-For production deployment, consider adding:
+This implementation is scoped for a coding challenge.
+For a production system handling real traffic, I would add:

 - **Circuit breaker** (Resilience4j) to prevent cascade failures
 - **Bulkhead pattern** to limit concurrent requests during rate limiting